nitratium/linux_survival_kit/3-basic_commands.md

   ```
   will run your 34th command on your history list.

-  * Also you can navigate through old commands with up and down arrow keys.
+  * Also you can navigate through old commands with up and down arrow keys without using history command.

 # cat Command
 * This command returns the content of files.
 Mostly we use this for text files.
-  * Lets say we have a text file named text.txt with the content "This is a text file.".
+  * Lets assume that we have a text file named text.txt with the content "This is a text file.".
   ```
   $ cat text.txt
   This is a text file.
   ```

+#
 * See you on the next document!